rnmeow/rnmeow/README.txt

 #### Introdution ####

 This is Yu-huan Kuo (@rnmeow), who is awfully interested in modern techs.
-Also, I am trying to understand algorithm and software engineering.
+Also, I've touched some algorithm and software engineering stuff.

 * Identity